Guidance on managing applications for medical device licences: Filing applications

 There are numerous resources available to help manufacturers prepare and file medical device licence (MDL) applications.

-If you're a manufacturer and you wish to file an MDL application, you should consult the following forms, tools, policies and guidelines:
+If you’re a manufacturer, or an authorized regulatory correspondent for the manufacturer, and wish to file an MDL application, you should consult the following forms, tools, policies and guidelines:

 - MDL application forms